-Parents are typically responsible for their children, and are also required to feed, clothe, educate, and act in their children's best interest until the children reach the "age of majority" -- or the age at which (for most purposes) children are considered to be adults.
-Some states allow a minor to ask (or "petition") a court for a determination that the minor is able to assume adult responsibilities before reaching the age of majority.
+Under the law, parents are responsible for their children.
+They are required to feed, clothe, educate, and act in their children's best interests until the children reach the "age of majority" -- or the age at which (for most purposes) children are considered to be adults.
+Some states allow a minor to ask, or "petition," a court for a determination that the minor is able to assume adult responsibilities before reaching the age of majority.

 Limitations on Emancipation

-Even when minors achieve emancipation, they cannot take part in activities which, by law, may require that participants have attained an older age -- such as purchasing and/or drinking alcohol, voting, or getting married.
+Even when minors achieve emancipation, there continue to be certain limits on behavior.
+They cannot take part in activities which, by law, may require that participants have attained an older age -- such as purchasing or drinking alcohol, voting, or getting married.